theaatif/ThreatWatch/README.md

 - Look for the entry where Connection Name is something like "Wi-Fi", "Wireless Network Connection", or "Ethernet".

 - You’ll see a Transport Name like:
-\Device\NPF_{D293B4A3-61C1-4F6F-8C3A-B748D01984A1}
+- \Device\NPF_{D293B4A3-61C1-4F6F-8C3A-B748D01984A1}
-Match that NPF_{...} Transport Name to the list shown in your script.
+- Match that NPF_{...} Transport Name to the list shown in your script.

--Just enter the correct number when prompted:
+- Just enter the correct number when prompted:
-👉 Enter the interface number to monitor:
+- 👉 Enter the interface number to monitor:
-For example, if “Wi-Fi” corresponds to 3. \Device\NPF_{ZZZZ}, just type 3 and hit Enter.
+- For example, if “Wi-Fi” corresponds to 3. \Device\NPF_{ZZZZ}, just type 3 and hit Enter.

 ## Expected Output: